UsualSuspect404/grid_path_visualiser/README.md

 # Pathfinding Visualizer

-Pathfinding Visualizer is a web-based tool for visualizing various pathfinding algorithms.
-It allows users to draw walls and set start and end points to see how different algorithms find the shortest path.
+Pathfinding Visualizer is an interactive web tool that demonstrates how various pathfinding algorithms work.
+Users can place walls, define start and end points, and watch how each algorithm explores the grid to find the shortest path.

 ## Features